Our commitment to net zero

 Across four work streams our net zero team will come together to solve, whilst communicating our net zero commitment to our people, clients and stakeholders and empowering our people to make informed decisions about sustainability.

-1. Measurement and disclosure – A priority is enhancing our non-financial reporting across scope 1, 2 and 3, we will gather our data and quantify our emissions.
+1. Measurement and disclosure – A priority is enhancing our non-financial reporting across scopes 1, 2 and 3, we will gather our data and quantify our emissions.

-2. Emissions reduction – Reducing carbon emissions is critical to our net zero commitment.
-Continuous improvements to energy efficiencies, reducing air travel, adopting more sustainable forms of travel and delivering a more virtual client service model are key priorities.
+2. Emissions reduction – Reducing carbon emissions is critical to our net zero commitment, with continuous improvements to energy efficiencies, reducing air travel, adopting more sustainable forms of travel and delivering a more virtual client service model as key priorities.

 3. Supply chain – We plan to engage with our suppliers to encourage them to decarbonise and set their own Science Based Targets.